Box 14 “Qualified OT” on Your Paystub or W-2: What the OBBBA Code Means

 The three situations you'll actually be in

-When your W-2 arrives, one of these three situations will describe you:
+When your W-2 arrives, one of these three situations will describe you.
+The right action depends on which one.

 The IRS's reasonable-method framework